rstudio/pagedown/README.md

 [![A letter in HTML](https://user-images.githubusercontent.com/163582/47872372-61e8f200-dddc-11e8-839b-d8e8ef8f51eb.png)](https://pagedown.rbind.io/html-letter)

+## Other examples

+- "Template of Exec Summaries with pagedown" by Joshua David Barillas: https://github.com/jdbarillas/executive_summary

 ## Authors and contributors

 The main authors of this package are Yihui Xie (RStudio) and Romain Lesur.
 Romain has received a grant from the Shuttleworth Foundation for his work on both Paged.js and **pagedown**.